 - With respect to youth service funding, five separate funding streams will be streamlined so that from January 2013, 470 projects will receive one funding stream allowing more flexibility in setting priorities, managing savings and reconfiguring service provision.
 Furthermore the Department of Children and Youth Affairs will next month commence a formal Value for Money review and this is expected to report by mid 2013.
 There will be no cut to funding for local voluntary youth clubs.The Family Support Agency recently undertook a review of funding to Family Resource Centres.
 The Report from the review is due to be finalised within the next few weeks.
 The Family Resource Centres will, along with the HSE’s Children and Family Services, form an integral part of the new Child and Family Support Agency, due to be established in 2013.
 FRC’s will form part of new seamless community-based model of family support which will further facilitate and support greater operating efficiencies.With respect to the School Completion Programme, a full review will take place in 2013.
 This will address potential to achieve greater consistency in programme delivery, administration and other costs amongst the 124 local projects who deliver the programme.

-Please phone the office on 457 7712 to make an appointment with my office staff or to attend one of my clinics in the area.
+Constituency Appointment - Please phone my office on 01 457 7712 to make an appointment with my office staff or to attend one of my clinics in the area.